 You might end up using Twitter Lite without recognizing it — the PWA is Twitter’s standard mobile web platform, available at mobile.twitter.com.
-You can also access it by downloading the Twitter Lite app on Android in over 45 markets with heavy mobile usage (including Ghana, Turkey, Ukraine and many more).
-The app is designed to load quickly on 2G and 3G networks, offers a data saver mode to download only images and videos you want to see, and only takes up 3MB of space.
+You can also access it by downloading the Twitter Lite app on Android in over 45 markets with heavy mobile usage (including Ghana, Turkey, Ukraine, and many more).
+The app is designed to load quickly on 2G and 3G networks, offers a data saver mode to download only images and videos you want to see, and takes up less than 3MB of space.

 You used to have to rely on a Google Photos PWA for a Google-powered lite gallery, but that’s not the case anymore.
-Gallery Go is a lighter version of the main Google Photos app, and it also manages to be just as useful.
+Gallery Go is a lighter version of the main Google Photos app, specifically designed for Android Go devices, and it also manages to be just as useful.
 It uses less data than Google Photos, with full offline access, but it’s the organization that’s truly impressive.
 Gallery Go organizes your photo collection every night (saving daytime resources), collating your snaps into a number of categories — so you can quickly and easily find the picture you want.
 It even has a dark theme and a built-in editor.